cayllahe/hgbcode/docs/index.md

 Hierarchical image segmentation provides region-oriented scale-spaces: sets of image segmentations at different detail levels in which the segmentations at finer levels are nested with respect to those at coarser levels.
-This is the code gfor Hierarchical Graph Based Segmentation from a non Increasing Edge Observation Attribute. [link](https://link.springer.com/chapter/10.1007/978-3-030-14085-4_14).
+This is the code for Hierarchical Graph Based Segmentation from a non Increasing Edge Observation Attribute.
+[Article](https://link.springer.com/chapter/10.1007/978-3-030-14085-4_14).

 ### Results
 <table style="width:100%">
   <tr>
     <th>Image</th>